 This will be the go-to seafood restaurant.
 They will serve fresh fish and seafood right on the beach.

 This one has us guessing what the menu will be like.
 Vincent will serve European fusion food with a great presentation.

 This Italian restaurant will be a sure hit serving up traditional Southern Italian dishes.

-If you like trying new restaurants and foods you normally don’t eat you’ll love Gatsu, which will be the go-to sushi restaurant.
+If you like trying new restaurants and foods you usually don’t eat, you’ll love Gatsu, which will be the go-to sushi restaurant.
 If you have been to Soy or Sushi on the Sand at other Sandals Resorts, this will be similar to those.

 We can’t wait to check out Kanaal, it sounds like we will be there several times a day.
 They will serve as a cafe during the day and a wine and cheese bar at night.
 Sign us up!

 Toteki will serve traditional Curacao food, which we have never had, so we can’t wait to try it.